dreamthought/corporate-repo-governer/README.md

 We'll be using github-app token signing as this is a standalone server-to-server process without any individual identity.

 ### Setup
-* To get started you'll need to download the private key of your app and make a note of its app id from  [https://github.com/organizations/*YOUR ORG*/apps] We'll need this later in order to generate a JWT
+* To get started you'll need to download the private key of your app and make a note of its app id from  *https://<span/>github.com/organizations/*YOUR ORG*/apps* We'll need this later in order to generate a JWT
-* Install spring's cli (Java not RoR) (You can use [https://sdkman.io sdkman] for this)
+* Install spring's cli (Java not RoR) (You can use [sdkman](https://sdkman.io) for this.
 * In order for health monitoring of services, we use spring-boot actuator.
 Spring it up with `docker-compose up --build` and connect to *youhost*:8080/actuator/info
 * We have define some of our expected behaviour in `find . -name '*.feature'` although the cucumber tests have not yet been completed due to time constraints.
 * To run the full stack: